robatwilliams/decent-code/README.md

 **The build succeeds.** This includes running tests and automated code quality checks.

 **The branch is up to date with the target branch.** This is the only way of ensuring that the changes to be merged are compatible and integrated with the latest version of the target branch.
-This is done by merging the target branch into the source branch (or rebasing target on source).
+This is done by merging the target branch into the source branch (or rebasing source on target).

 **Self-review the code.** Read the requirements, and review your own code.
 This is an opportunity to spot any issues or things that were missed, and fix them immediately - increasing the likelihood of first-time approval.